ivanbabko/goodrocket-css/README.md

 override anything in our markup.
 We can optionally choose to generate utility classes with `!important` to make them really heavy-weight.

-Also in the initial stages of development or in prototyping, we can speed things up by relying on utility classes (together with object classes) to build pages.
+In the initial stages of development or in prototyping, we can speed things up by relying on utility classes (together with object classes) to build pages.
 This resembles functional CSS approach promoted by frameworks like [Tachyons](https://github.com/tachyons-css/tachyons/) or [Basscss](https://github.com/basscss/basscss).